 Numbers

-A number is a real phone number provisioned under your workspace and bound to one connection — provision, list, assign a handler, set a per-number webhook, and release, all over scoped sk_ keys.
+A number is a real phone number provisioned under your workspace and bound to one connection — provision, list, assign a handler, and release, all over scoped sk_ keys.

 A number is a real phone number provisioned under your workspace.
-Each number is bound to exactly one connection — its handler, the thing that answers — and can carry its own webhook.
-You provision numbers, list and read them, assign a connection, set a per-number webhook, and release them when you're done.
+Each number is bound to exactly one connection — its handler, the thing that answers.
+You provision numbers, list and read them, assign a connection, and release them when you're done.

 Endpoints